 What college department should I call to find out whether the campus is closed or is going to close?

 None.
 Students, faculty, staff, and the public should not call any college department or public safety to find out whether the college is closed or is going to close.
 They will not have any "inside scoop" to share.
 As soon as an official decision to close is made, it will be communicated within minutes via the website, main phone number, text message, and social media.

 How do I get text alerts on my cell phone?

 Faculty, staff, and students who have accurate cell phone numbers recorded in the Self-Service Center will receive emergency text alerts, including notice of weather-related closings, on their cell phones.
-Confirm your current number is registered and learn more here.
+Confirm your current number is registered and learn more on Text-Alert System.